observablehq/plot/README.md

 * facet.**grid** - if true, draw grid lines for each facet
 * facet.**label** - if null, disable default facet axis labels

-When top-level faceting is used, faceting can be explicitly enabled or disabled on a mark with the *mark*.**facet** option, which accepts the following values:
+Faceting can be explicitly enabled or disabled on a mark with the *mark*.**facet** option, which accepts the following values:

-* *auto* (default) - equivalent to *include* when mark data is strictly equal to facet data; else null
+* *auto* (default) - automatically determine if this mark should be faceted
 * *include* (or true) - draw the subset of the mark’s data in the current facet
 * *exclude* - draw the subset of the mark’s data *not* in the current facet
 * null (or false) - repeat this mark’s data across all facets (i.e., no faceting)

-When the *include* or *exclude* facet mode is chosen, the mark data must be parallel to the facet data: the mark data must have the same length and order as the facet data.
+When top-level faceting is used, the default *auto* setting is equivalent to *include* when mark data is strictly equal to facet data; otherwise it is equivalent to null.
+When the *include* or *exclude* facet mode is chosen, the mark data must be parallel to the top-level facet data: the mark data must have the same length and order as the top-level facet data.
 If the data are not parallel, then the wrong data may be shown in each facet.
 The default *auto* therefore requires strict equality (`===`) for safety, and using the facet data as mark data is recommended when using the *exclude* facet mode.
 (To construct parallel data safely, consider using [*array*.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on the facet data.)

 When mark-level faceting is used, the default *auto* setting is equivalent to *include*: the mark will be faceted if a *mark*.**fx** or *mark*.**fy** channel (or both) is specified.
 The null or false option will disable faceting, while *exclude* draws the subset of the mark’s data *not* in the current facet.